Calinou/awesome-gamedev/README.md

 These are all collections of information to help you learn about things that might be necessary for developing games.

+We aim for *complete* and *current* resources here whenever possible.

 ## Music ##

 * [LibreMusicProduction][124] - A community-driven online resource for promoting musical creation and composition using free tools.
 [CC-BY-SA-4.0][125].